pluralsight/guides/in-review/software-engineering-best-practices/ionic-2-database-management-and-versioning/article.md

 ## Backup feature

-The backup feature is meant to be used as a support mechanism, it will get all data from the tables you choose from the database, and serialize that data in a way we can send and receive from/to server, so we are able to back up and restore the database wherever we want.
+The backup feature is meant to be used as a support mechanism.
+It will get all data from the tables you choose from the database, and serialize that data in a way we can send and receive from/to server, so we are able to back up and restore the database wherever we want.

 Please note that this is mostly a serialization feature, which means you'll have to take care how to send and storage the string in server, that includes how to send a very big stringified `json`, databases get big fast, when it get's too big the serialized string get's big, at some point using a single http post request will not be possible and thus you will have to figure out how to send that string in chunks, through streaming or using sockets.

 ### Getting the schema from the table itself

-Let's set the method that will allow us to know the structure of the database to backup, denominated `Schema`, this is an advanced feature with heavy use of regex matching, again no explanation for this one:
+Let's set the method that will allow us to know the structure of the database to backup, denominated `Schema`.
+This is an advanced feature with heavy use of regex (Regular Expression) matching, again no explanation for this one:

 ```ts
 export class DBProvider {